Passport: Improving Automated Formal Verification Using Identifiers: Evaluation

 Figure~\ref{fig:main-eval-results} shows the results of adding identifier information to all three of these models.
 Adding identifiers to each of the three models significantly improves their ability to prove theorems.
 Adding identifier information improves our ASTactic-like model by 29\% (304 additional theorems proved), Tac by 14\% (136 additional theorems proved), and Tok by 33\% (318 additional theorems proved).

-Following TacTok~\cite{First20} and Diva~\cite{First22icse}, we also explore how the differences in theorems proven by multiple models leads to more theorems proven overall, and how adding identifier information increases that improvement.
+Following TacTok's~\cite{First20} and Diva's~\cite{First22icse} evaluations, we also explore how the differences in theorems proven by multiple models lead to more theorems proven overall, and how adding identifier information increases that improvement.
 When we union the proofs synthesized by all our \toolname-enhanced models, and compare that set to the union of the proofs synthesized by the base models, we find an improvement of 38\%.
 Comparing the union of theorems proven by all the models to the union of theorems proven by the three base models, we find an improvement of 45\%.

+Next, we examine the complexity of the proofs \toolname generated.
+Using human-written proof-script length as a rough proxy for complexity, we note that \toolname successfully synthesized proof scripts for 353 theorems for which the human-written proof scripts were at least 5 tactics long.
+For 65 of those theorems, the human-written proof scripts were at least 10 tactics long.
+This observation suggests that \toolname is able to synthesize a significant number of nontrivial proofs.
+For 283 theorems, \toolname was able to synthesize proof scripts that were shorter than the human-written ones.
+In one particular case, the human-written script was 139 tactics long, while \toolname's script was only 2 tactics long.

+Examining the time it takes \toolname to synthesize a proof script, the successfully generated proof scripts took between 0.08 and 86.6~seconds to generate, with the mean of 2.9~seconds.